Legal Marketing for Solo Attorneys and Small Law Firms: A Short Guide

 6. Get Reviews and Testimonials

 Online reviews are the #1 factor clients consider before hiring.
+Check ethical rules in your jurisdiction about using testimonials.

 • Ask happy clients to review you